- Understanding the Legal Framework

-Legal implications of an employee signing a contract on behalf of a company – Exploring the consequences
+- What are the legal implications of an employee signing a contract for a company?

 When it comes to signing contracts on behalf of a company, the general rule is that only authorized individuals, such as officers or directors, have the power to do so.
 However, there are instances where an employee may be given the authority to sign contracts, depending on the nature of their role and the specific circumstances.